 The MUSC Hematology/Oncology Fellowship Program began in 1986 and currently accepts four trainees into each class for the three-year combined hematology/oncology training program, the only hematology/oncology training program in the state of South Carolina.
 This program provides each fellow extensive clinical training in outpatient, inpatient, and consultative medical oncology and benign and malignant hematology, including autologous and allogeneic stem cell transplantation.
 Training in the basic principles and practice of hematology/oncology clinical research is provided to all fellows; additional training in basic and/or clinical research is available.
-The program also offers an opportunity for select fellows to obtain a Master of Science in Clinical Research starting in parallel with the final year of fellowship training.

 In general, the first two years of training are focused on standard clinical matters leading to completion of all board certification requirements.
 The remainder of the second year and all of the third year are flexible, individualized based upon the fellow's interest and as guided by their career pathway.
 The Scope of Practice includes details about the pathways and the expectations.
 Fellows also serve as educators for lower-level trainees and participate in institutional quality improvement activities, such as the American Society of Clinical Oncology's Quality Oncology Practice Initiative.